 A man of many talents, Allen was also a philosopher and Deist, publishing Reason the Only Oracle of Man.
 Interestingly, Ethan Allen's brother Ira was founder of the University of Vermont in 1791.

 Visitors to the homestead can enjoy a wander through the 18th-century home, interesting exhibits and access to the beautiful grounds.
 The house itself is a small frame house built in the Cape Cod style, and for many years existed in complete obscurity.

 More recently much research has been done on both the house and Ethan Allen, and the house has beenadded to the list of Burlington landmarks by the burlington Historic Sites Board.
 In addition to historical interest, the house's grounds provide lovely trails for hiking and picnicking.

 Address: 1 Ethan Allen Homestead

-Opening times: Tours available 10am to 4pm by appointment Thursday to Sunday (May to October); last tour leaves at 3:30pm.
+Opening times: Tours available 10am-4pm by appointment Thursday to Monday (May to October); last tour leaves at 3:30pm.

 Admission: $7 adults, $3 children 3-6 years.
 Concessions available.